metablaster/WindowsFirewallRuleset/docs/FAQ.md

 If you're trying to deploy or manage firewall remotely see this document [Remote.md](Remote.md)

-If none of this works even after reboot of all involved computers, following link might help:
+If none of this works even after reboot of all involved computers, the following link might help:

 - [Computer Name Won't Resolve on Network][name resolution issue]